Enriching Yoga Retreat & Hiking in Vietnam 2026

 Vietnamese traditional food is fresh, flavorful, and balanced.
 It often combines herbs, rice, and locally sourced ingredients.
 Dishes like pho (noodle soup), banh mi (crispy baguette sandwich), and fresh spring rolls showcase a mix of influences from Vietnamese, French, and Chinese cuisine.

-In Sapa, during our 2-day hike, we have breakfasts, lunches, and one dinner.
+In Sapa, during our 2-day hike, breakfasts, lunches, and one dinner are included.

 Your investment: